 From time to time, we may enter into forward contracts to hedge the exchange impacts on assets and liabilities denominated in Israeli Shekels, Euros and other currencies.
-As of December 31, 2020, we have used derivative financial instruments to hedge the Company's exposure to currencies other than the U.S. dollar, mainly put and call options to sell Euro for U.S. dollars and put and call options to sell Australian dollars ("AUD") for U.S dollars, forward contracts to sell Euro for U.S. dollars and forward contracts to sell U.S. dollars for South Korean Won ("KRW").
+As of December 31, 2020, we have used derivative financial instruments to hedge the Company's exposure to currencies other than the U.S. dollar, mainly put and call options to sell Euro for U.S. dollars and put and call options to sell Australian dollars ("AUD") for U.S dollars, forward contracts to sell AUD for U.S. dollars, forward contracts to sell Euro for U.S. dollars and forward contracts to sell U.S. dollars for South Korean Won ("KRW").
 These derivative instruments are not designated as cash flow hedges.